 Importing to inFlow Cloud for Windows

 What happens if I already have the same products in inFlow?

-Not to worry, there won’t be any duplicates! inFlow looks at the Item Name field (in the file) to determine whether the same item already exists in the program.
+Not to worry, there won’t be any duplicates! inFlow looks at the Product Name field (in the file) to determine whether the same item already exists in the program.
 If it doesn’t exist, then inFlow will create them as new items.
 If it does exist, then inFlow will update the details in the program to match the details in the file.

-For example, if there’s already an item named 10201 with a unit price of $10 in the program, then following the example in the image above, the import will update item 10201 to use a unit price of $12.99.
+For example, if there’s already an product named 10201 with a unit price of $10 in the program, then following the example in the image above, the import will update item 10201 to use a unit price of $12.99.